 Each year the Editor reviews the composition of the Editorial Board (EB) and may invite new members to join.
 Those EB members then serve for the duration of the current editor's term, which is three years if you are selected during an editorial leadership team transition or less if you are selected in a subsequent year.

-The current term began July 1, 2011, with just over 110 members.
-When a new Editor takes over in 2015, he or she will pick an entirely new board.
+The current term began July 1, 2014.
 Ad hoc reviewers who aspire to board membership, or current EB members who would like to be on subsequent boards, are encouraged to consider the criteria used to make decisions about who to invite to full board membership:

 - Scholarly Productivity: EB members have demonstrated an ability to publish in top American and international journals, including AMLE and related management education journals (e.g., Journal of Management Education).